mcdougallab/modeldb/README.md

 ## Deployment hints
 - be sure to turn off debugging in the settings file
 - the database needs to be writeable and it needs to be in a folder that's writeable (so not in a path that hosts the website code)
+- make sure the folders with private-zips and unprocessed refs can be written to by the server

 ## Technologies